 Another variation?
 Members watched soccer (Real Madrid vs Atletico Madrid) instead of football.

-One of our members, not from America, was really excited to attend a real American Friendsgiving.
+One of our members, from down under, was really excited to attend a real American Friendsgiving.
 “We did a Friendsgiving thing in Australia, but we didn’t really know what we were doing.” said Alice from our Williamsburg home.
 Zoran, also from Australia, enjoyed his first Friendsgiving too, adding “it was cool to see everyone pitch in.
-It was massive, loads of people came, and it was nice to see the homes coming together.”
+It was massive—loads of people came, and it was nice to see the homes coming together.”

 Of course, the standard turkeys made an appearance along with pecan pies, and donuts too.
 Cole made some “really cool blanched greens and fried em up with garlic,” according to Alice from Williamsburg.
 A fun feature?
 Members threw up a video of a crackling fire to set the homey mood.